 |USB Connection||Built-in USB port|

-In addition to the large selection of stitches, this sewing machine comes with 10 presser feet.
-You’ll also get automatic needle threading, common on most computerized sewing machines these days.
+In addition to the large selection of built-in stitches, this sewing machine comes with ten presser feet.

 |Feature||Brother LB5000M Marvel||Brother LB5000S Star Wars|